joschafer/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-## Are there differences in activity patterns between weekdays and weekends?
+## Differences in activity patterns between weekdays and weekends?

--- For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.

--- Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+In comparing the weekend to weekday data, there are very different patterns of activity for this individual during the period of the data.

 ```r
 is.weekend <- function (x) as.factor(ifelse(weekdays(x) %in% c("Saturday", "Sunday"), "Weekend", "Weekday"))